charliemurry/charliemurry.github.io/_pages/research.md

 "The Price Theory and Empirics of Inventory Management," with Fei Li, Can Tian, and Yiyi Zhou.

-"Contract Regulations and Ownership Structure in Franchising," with Peter Newberry
+"Local Effects of Franchise Contract Regulations," with Peter Newberry

 "Dynamic Pricing and Strategic Delay in the Market for Used Cars," with Karl Schurter